Nuclear Suppliers Group: Participating governments

-Participation Criteria

-As of 2025 participation is determined by several criteria.

 Candidates

 Chile

 Chile has been candidate for the Nuclear Suppliers Group since 2015 as part of its national commitments with the UNSC resolution 1540 of 2004.
 In its 2017 report to UN about prevention of arms proliferation has presented a National Plan of Action (2017–2021) that includes as targets membership to the Nuclear Suppliers Group and the Wassenaar Arrangement.